Tom Larkin (musician): Early life and family

 Larkin was born in Wellington, New Zealand, to Thomas Cedric Larkin and Sarah Marianne Williams.
-As a kid, he often played the drums so loud in his parents big Kelburn house in Wellington, that the neighbours sometimes complained.
-While at school at Wellington High in the late 1980s he met Jon Toogood and together they former Shihad back in 1988.
+As a kid, he often played the drums so loud in his parents’ big Kelburn house in Wellington, that the neighbours sometimes complained.
+While at school at Wellington High in the late 1980s he met Jon Toogood and together they formed Shihad back in 1988.
 The first gig was at the Clarendon Tavern in Courtenay Place which was the first of thousands of live gigs performed by the band over many years.

 Shihad's first release was back in 1990 with the single 'Devolve' which went to number 13 on the New Zealand charts.

 Tom Larkin is the son of former New Zealand cricketer (he played for Taranaki and Wellington) and New Zealand diplomat Thomas Cedric Larkin who died at the age of 103 in 2021.
-He has a sister Daisy and a brother Adam who tried his hand at making films in the early 2000s but was not successful.
+He has a sister Daisy and a brother Adam.